 Hopefully, this information has been helpful as you evaluate cyberinsurance for your nonprofit organization.
 If you’re looking for more guidance – or to reduce the likelihood of cyber incidents in the first place – get in touch with us.

-At Community IT Innovators, we’re experts in nonprofit cybersecurity.
+At Community IT Innovators, we’re experts in nonprofit cybersecurity, and we have worked with clients with and without nonprofits cyberinsurance – and cyber insurance makes a big difference.
 We’ve found that many nonprofit organizations deal with more cybersecurity risks than they should have to after settling for low-cost IT support options they believe will provide them with the right value.

 As a result, cyber damages are all too common.